XilinJia/Negociant/README.md

-# Negociant, automatic trading engine of commodity and financial futures
+# Negociant, automated trading system for commodity and financial futures

 ---